Massimo Bontempelli

 Massimo Bontempelli (12 May 1878 – 21 July 1960) was an Italian poet, playwright, novelist and composer.
-He was influential in developing and promoting the literary style known as magical realism.
+He was influential in developing and promoting the literary styles known as magical realism and lombard line.

 Life

 Massimo Bontempelli was born in Como to Alfonso Bontempelli and Maria Cislaghi.
 His father was a train engineer on the State Railways and frequently moved with his family to other cities for work reasons.
 Massimo attended the R. Liceo Ginnasio Giuseppe Parini in Milan, where his literature teacher was Alfredo Panzini, and in 1897 graduated in Alessandria.

 Bontempelli graduated from the University of Turin, where he was a pupil of Arturo Graf and Giuseppe Fraccaroli.
 He taught literature in Cherasco and then in Ancona for seven years, doing his writing on the side.
 Starting from 1904 he published a series of collections of poems and short stories, as well as a tragedy in verse, Costanza, and a comedy, Santa Teresa, all works of a classicist character.
 He then abandoned teaching when he could not secure a position at a secondary school.

 After leaving teaching in 1910 and settling in Florence, Bontempelli worked as a journalist for Il Marzocco, La Nazione, the Nuova Antologia, the weekly Le Cronache literarie, Il Nuovo Giornale, Il Fieramosca and Corriere della Sera, as well as for the Sansoni publishing house.
 An adherent of Giosuè Carducci in the debates with followers of Benedetto Croce, he published essays in the field of literary criticism as well as a volume of stories Sette Savi.

-In 1915 he began as cultural manager of the Italian Publishing Institute and moved to Milan, overseeing the publication of classics of Italian literature.
+In 1915, he began as cultural manager of the Italian Publishing Institute and moved to Milan, overseeing the publication of classics of Italian literature.
 At the same time he was a collaborator of the Milanese newspaper Secolo and a war correspondent for the Roman newspaper Il Messaggero.
-A convinced interventionist, in 1917 he enlisted as an artillery officer, while also collaborating on the military newspaper Il Montello and obtaining two medals for valor and three war crosses.
+A convinced interventionist, in 1917 he enlisted as an artillery officer, while also collaborating on the military newspaper Il Montello and obtaining two medals for valour and three war crosses.